Arta FM

-ARTA FM is a Syrian community radio station.
-It was established on 6 July 2013 in Amudah.
+Arta FM (آرتا إف إم) is a Syrian community radio station.
+It was established on 6 July 2013 in Amuda.
 A multi-ethnic Syrian team in several cities in al-Hasakah and Aleppo is producing radio programs in Kurdish, Syriac, Arabic and Armenian.
-A with Arta FM allied radio station, Jin FM, produces a program for women.
-As of 2013, the Radio had about 45 employees.
+A radio station allied with Arta FM, Jin FM, produces a program for women.
+As of 2013, the station had about 45 employees.
 It is supported by the US government and the Konrad Adenauer Foundation.